JBoRu/Awesome-KBQA/README.md

-# KBQA Papers
+# KBQA Paper List
+![](https://img.shields.io/github/last-commit/JBoRu/KBQAPapers?color=blue) ![](https://img.shields.io/badge/PaperNumber-77-brightgreen) ![](https://img.shields.io/badge/PRs-Welcome-red)

 Knowledge base question answering (KBQA) aims to answer a question over a knowledge base (KB).
 This repo is a paper list of KBQA.
 I will keep it updating and welcome pull requests and issues!

-![](https://img.shields.io/github/last-commit/JBoRu/KBQAPapers?color=blue) ![](https://img.shields.io/badge/PaperNumber-77-brightgreen) ![](https://img.shields.io/badge/PRs-Welcome-red)
+This list based on our lateset survey paper: [A Survey on Complex Knowledge Base Question Answering: Methods, Challenges and Solutions](https://arxiv.org/abs/2105.11644) accepted by IJCAI 2021.
+Welcome to follow.

 ### Contents
 - [Intorduction](#intorduction)